Local trans advocates speak out against model policies

 “Honestly, I don’t know how they make it every day,” Alex said.

-The issue radiates, encompassing more than just LGBTQ students.
+The issue includes more than just LGBTQ students.
 Advocates and trans people say that the model policies create privacy risks for all students.

+Burton is concerned that trans adults and other marginalized communities might be targeted next.
+Ultimately, he attributes this restriction of trans students’ rights to ignorance and fear.